ThomPoppins/MERN-Enterprise-Search/README.md

 - [x] [MERNSTACK-128] In RegisterCompany.jsx: Add form inputs of all fields that the owner should fill in to register a company.
 Copy paste the following outer div with .my-4 class to achieve this
 - [x] [MERNSTACK-129] Add state for all companies fields that can be edited in EditCompany.jsx
 - [x] [MERNSTACK-131] Set state for all companies fields that can be edited in EditCompany.jsx
+- [x] [MERNSTACK-133] ShowCompany.jsx: Add all fields of the company model here.
+Copy paste outer div with ".my-4" class below to achieve this.
 - [x] [MERNSTACK-138] Create user register page and functionality, save with bcrypt hashed password in database.
 - [x] [MERNSTACK-139] Create a user login page and functionality, validate user password has with bcrypt and compare hashed password on login.
 - [x] [MERNSTACK-140] Make it possible for a user to register a company and automatically become first company owner.